-Webster University’s 2020 Annual Human Rights Conference focuses on the theme of “Global Challenges” and shifts online in response to Covid-19.
+Webster University’s 2020 Annual Human Rights Conference focuses on the theme of “Global Challenges” and shifts online in response to COVID-19.
 Sponsored by the Institute for Human Rights and Humanitarian Studies, this virtual lecture series will be offered throughout the 2020/21 academic year.

-outside their home communities and facing severe rights challenges.
+people living outside their home communities and facing severe rights challenges.

 Webster University’s 2019 Annual Human Rights Conference focused on the theme of “Global Migration” on October 9-10.
 This two-day event explored topics such as displacement, restrictions on freedom of movement, borderland communities, statelessness, and the impacts of technology on migration.
 Sponsored by the Institute for Human Rights and Humanitarian Studies, this on-campus event was free and open to the public.